csoroz/CIPs/CIP-XXXX/README.md

 This CIP extends the Cardano ledger rules relating to governance with two
 features:

-1. Enabling the committee of "master key" holders to agree to replace themselves with a new committee.
+1. A new on-chain mechanism to enable the committee of "master key" holders to agree to replace themselves with a new committee.
-2. Requiring protocol parameter updates that schedule a hard fork to be signed by a threshold of the master key holders, rather than just a threshold of their delegated governance keys.
+2. A change to the existing on-chain rules to require protocol parameter updates that schedule a hard fork to be signed by a threshold of the master key holders and a threshold of their delegated governance keys -- whereas previously only the threshold of delegated governance keys was required.

 # Motivation

-Recall that the simple centralised governance system that was introduced with in the Cardano Shelley era works like this:
+Recall that the simple centralised governance system that was introduced in the Cardano Shelley era works like this:

 * There are 7 original "master keys", as specified in the original Byron genesis configuration.
 * The original master keys are held by IOG, the Cardano Foundation and Emurgo.
 * These master keys delegate to 7 corresponding "governance keys".
-* The delegation from each master key to its corresponding governance key can be on-chain updated at any time, using a delegation certificate signed by the master key.
+* The delegation from each master key to its corresponding governance key can be updated on-chain at any time, using a delegation certificate signed by the master key.
 * The governance keys are used to sign protocol parameter updates (including changes to the major protocol version, which schedules a hard fork) and